twinfoundation/entity-storage/packages/entity-storage-connector-dynamodb/docs/reference/classes/DynamoDbEntityStorageConnector.md

 > **bootstrap**(`nodeLoggingConnectorType`?): `Promise`\<`boolean`\>

-Bootstrap the service by creating and initializing any resources it needs.
+Bootstrap the component by creating and initializing any resources it needs.

 #### Parameters